gpaulissen/bml/README.md

 A BML file can contain a number of elements: bidding tables, text paragraphs, section names, lists and metadata.
 All elements must be separated by a blank line.

+<a id="editor"></a>

+## Editor

+Please be aware of TAB characters in your BML file.
+They count as 1 character but may look like 1 or more spaces.
+The rules for indentation (described later on) count the number of whitespace characters (so a SPACE and a TAB count both for one).
+So please try to avoid using TAB characters (or convert them to SPACEs using your editor settings).

+The [Notepad++](https://notepad-plus-plus.org/) is a free source code editor that may be useful to edit BML files.
+Of course you may use *Notepad* but be warned about the TAB character.

 <a id="org7d04bc7"></a>

 ## Bidding tables